luciannamend/bookshelf-aws-app/README.md

 # bookshelf-aws-app

 The project demonstrates how to use AWS DynamoDB for user authentication and bookshelf management, while the books themselves are stored in an AWS S3 bucket.
-This eBook reader app integrates multiple AWS services, following the specified lab guidelines.
+This eBook reader app integrates multiple AWS services as follows.

 **Project Features**
 1. User Authentication